NerdWallet (NRDS)

 Return on equity, or ROE, quantifies bank profitability relative to shareholder equity - an essential capital source for these institutions.
 Over extended periods, superior ROE performance drives faster shareholder wealth compounding through reinvestment, share repurchases, and dividend growth.

-Over the last five years, NerdWallet has averaged an ROE of negative 6.2%, a bad result not only in absolute terms but also relative to the majority of firms putting up 25%+.
-It also shows that NerdWallet has little to no competitive moat.
+Over the last five years, NerdWallet has averaged an ROE of negative 4.4%, a disappointing result relative to the majority of firms putting up 25%+.
+But we wouldn’t write off NerdWallet given its success in other measures of financial health.

 9. Balance Sheet Assessment